wanghaisheng/responsive-landing-page-starter/content/blog/en/video-api-better-interactive-broadcasts-and-recordings.md

 We are very excited to put the power of improved broadcasting and recording into the hands of our customers to ensure they can keep up with today’s communications demands.
 The features are already available in the [Vonage Video API](https://tokbox.com/account/) Standard and Enterprise environments so customers can gain immediate access to these improved capabilities.

-If you liked this Video API update, check out our [Client SDK 2.19 release](https://learn.vonage.com/blog/2021/03/26/announcing-the-vonage-video-client-sdk-version-2-19/), including specifying a video source, more audio processing controls, and much more!
+If you liked this Video API update, check out our new [Video Express](https://learn.vonage.com/blog/2021/09/23/video-express-is-here-and-why-it%E2%80%99s-awesome/), and why it’s awesome!